ebi-gene-expression-group/atlas-data-import/README.md

 User can provide a yaml-formatted config file (see [example](example_user_config.yaml)) with specific datasets for which to import classifiers.
 Otherwise, all available classifiers of a given type are imported.
 ```
 import_classification_data.R\
-            --config-file <path to user-provided config file>\
+            --accesssion-code <comma-separated string of datasets for which to extract the classifiers>\
-            --tool <for which tool should the classifiers be imported>\
+            --tool <which tool's classifiers should be imported>\
             --classifiers-output-dir <output directory for downloaded classifiers>\
             --get-sdrf <should SDRF file(s) be downloaded?>\
             --condensed-sdrf <if --get-sdrf is set to TRUE, import condensed SDRF? by default, a normal version is imported>\